David H. Herrington is counsel based in the New York office.

 - People’s United Bank v.
 PeoplesBank, 2010 WL 2521069 (D. Conn.
 June 17, 2010) (denying motion for preliminary injunction against client People’s United Bank based on claim of trademark infringement following a six day evidentiary hearing)

 - Johnson v.
 State, 2011 WL 6157492 (Tenn.
 Crim.
 App.
 Dec.
 9, 2011) (vacating conviction of first degree murder of pro bono client Erskine Johnson)

 Mr. Herrington’s recent publications include Congress Makes Substantial Changes To Patent Law With The America Invents Act

-, Mealey’s International Arbitration Report (October 2011); Preliminary Injunctions: After ‘eBay’ and ‘Salinger,’ Tougher Standard Applies in the Second Circuit
+, (with Daniel Ilan, Megan Prunella, and Sarah Koper) Intellectual Property and Technology Law Journal (June 1, 2013); Preliminary Injunctions: After ‘eBay’ and ‘Salinger,’ Tougher Standard Applies in the Second Circuit

 , (with Lawrence Friedman) New York Law Journal (August 16, 2010); Trademark Battles in the Banking Field: When a Bank Acquisition Gives Rise to a Trademark Dispute